AdobeDocs/journeys.en/help/using/datasource/field-groups.md

 You can add but you cannot remove a field from a field group used in one or more draft or live journeys.
 This will avoid breaking journeys.

 To delete a field from a field group used in one or more journeys, follow these steps.
-Let's use an example of a field group named “Field Group A”.
+Let's use an example of a field group named "Field Group A".

-1. In the list of field groups, place the cursor on “Field Group A” and click on the **[!UICONTROL Duplicate]** icon located on the right.
-Name the duplicated field group "Field Group B”, for example.
+1. In the list of field groups, place the cursor on "Field Group A" and click on the **[!UICONTROL Duplicate]** icon located on the right.
+Name the duplicated field group "Field Group B", for example.
-1. In "Field Group B”, remove the fields you no longer want.
+1. In "Field Group B", remove the fields you no longer want.
-1. In "Field Group A”, check where this field group is used.
+1. In "Field Group A", check where this field group is used.
 This information is displayed in the **[!UICONTROL Used in]** field.
-1. Open all the journeys which use "Field Group A”.
+1. Open all the journeys which use "Field Group A".
 1. Create new versions of each of these journeys.
-Edit all activities using "Field Group A” and select "Field Group B”.
+Edit all activities using "Field Group A" and select "Field Group B".
-1. Stop old versions of journeys that use "Field Group A”.
-You should then have no journey using "Field Group A”.
+1. Stop old versions of journeys that use "Field Group A".
+You should then have no journey using "Field Group A".
-1. Remove "Field Group A” as is it not used anymore.
+1. Remove "Field Group A" as is it not used anymore.